top of page

 When a young person has experienced a traumatic or acquired brain injury at birth, in childhood or during adolescence, the impact on the brain can lead to difficulties in decision-making.

-The Mental Capacity Act (2005) can be utilised to safeguard a young person if they are found to lack decision-making capacity.
+The Mental Capacity Act (2005) can be utilised to safeguard a young person aged 16 years or over, if they are found to lack decision-making capacity.

 Supporting Independent Living Trials